spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/registration-to-template/registering-additional-contrasts/applying-the-warping-fields.rst

 Transforming the template using warping fields
 ##############################################

-..
-TODO: Remove this step and instead move it to a part of the tutorials where the warped template would actually be used.

 Once we have the warping field, we can use it to warp the entire template to the MT space (including vertebral levels, WM/GM atlas, and more).

 .. code:: sh